 Boonville is a somewhat small city located in the state of Missouri.
 With a population of 8,439 people and four constituent neighborhoods, Boonville is the 94th largest community in Missouri.

 Unlike some cities, Boonville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Boonville are a mix of both white- and blue-collar jobs.
-Overall, Boonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Boonville who work in office and administrative support (16.22%), sales jobs (15.25%), and food service (9.00%).
+Overall, Boonville is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Boonville who work in office and administrative support (10.50%), healthcare (8.87%), and sales jobs (8.75%).

-Boonville is a somewhat ethnically-diverse city.
+Boonville is a very ethnically-diverse city.
 The people who call Boonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Boonville include Irish, English, Scottish, and French.
+Important ancestries of people in Boonville include German, Irish, English, Scottish, and French.

 The most common language spoken in Boonville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.